Plutus Visa Card Review 2026

 The Plutus Visa Card is the physical manifestation of Plutus's non-custodial rewards ecosystem.
 Unlike exchange cards that require you to hold funds on a centralized platform, the Plutus Visa operates on a hybrid model: your spending balance is held as GBP/EUR in a regulated e-money account, while your PLU rewards accumulate based on holdings in your own self-custody wallet.

-What this means practically: You load fiat onto the card like any prepaid debit, spend at any Visa merchant globally, and earn PLU tokens distributed monthly to your connected wallet.
-The card never touches your crypto—it reads your wallet balance to determine reward rates, then pays you accordingly.
+What this means practically: You load fiat onto the card like any prepaid debit, spend at any Visa merchant, and earn PLU tokens distributed monthly to your connected wallet.
+The card never touches your crypto - it reads your wallet balance to determine reward rates, then pays you accordingly.
+Note: with the 2026 fee changes (2.5% non-domestic FX fee), this card is best suited for domestic spending in GBP or EUR.

 Card Specs: What You're Actually Getting